microsoft/typescript-analyze-trace/README.md

 Once you've found culprit code, it's worth trying to create a minimal version of this code to isolate issues and experiment.
 In some cases you can try to rewrite or simplify your code, and [our team has a few suggestions for common issues here](https://github.com/microsoft/TypeScript/wiki/Performance#writing-easy-to-compile-code).
-If culprit code occurs in a library, it may be worth filing an issue or sending a pull request to make the same simplifications.
+If culprit code occurs in a library, it may be worth filing an issue with that library or sending a pull request to provide simplifications.

 If you believe you have a minimal isolated reproduction of the issue that might be worth optimizing in TypeScript itself, [you are encouraged to file an issue](https://github.com/microsoft/TypeScript/issues/new/choose).